ch4mpy/spring-addons/samples/webflux-jwt-default/README.md

 - Spring Boot Actuator
 - lombok

 It is worth noting that, compared to [`reactive-resource-server` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-resource-server), we do not depend on `OAuth2 Resource Server`.
-Instead, we'll use [`spring-addons-webflux-jwt-resource-server`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webflux-jwt-resource-server/6.1.4), which pushes auto-configuration to a next level:
+Instead, we'll use [`spring-addons-webflux-jwt-resource-server`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webflux-jwt-resource-server/6.1.4), a thin wrapper around it, which pushes auto-configuration to a next level:
 ```xml
 <dependency>
     <groupId>com.c4-soft.springaddons</groupId>